 The wave of layoffs emanating from the tech sector continues to disrupt the job market, touching different industries and professions which seemed immune from being impacted by mass layoffs.
-While it is too early to forcast what this means for job seekers, one thing seems to be holding true for the time being.
+While it is too early to forecast what this means for job seekers, one thing seems to be holding true for the time being.
 Tech workers remain in higher demand, especially if they are freelance workers.
 In the recent Forbes article from January 30, 2024, “…79% of tech workers who were laid off are able to find a job in 3 months.
 And because tech skills continue to be invaluable even in non-tech companies, specialist jobs will remain sought after.”

 Going back even further to December 2022, an article posted on LinkedIn “Why tech’s hiring pendulum is swinging towards contractors”, past trends should be a good indicator of where opportunities will be experiencing an increase in activity.
 For example, in January 2021, contracting roles were just 5.7% of paid tech listings on LinkedIn.
 But as of October 2022, 19.9% of paid tech listings on LinkedIn were aimed at contractors.
 These job listings were for in-demand roles ranging from data scientists, UX developers, project managers to IT specialists who can provide site support.
 This is further reinforced by trend-spotting analysis in the December 2022 Forbes article, “Top 5-In Demand Tech Skills for Jobs in 2023”, which lists skill sets in data science analysis, cybersecurity, UX design and knowledge of AI as areas for job growth and showing increased demand by employers.